Classical Trumpet Performance, Teaching

 Exercise - This is probably the single most effective way of externally boosting how I feel on trumpet.
 I’m not sure whether its the extra “opening of my lungs” or the added circulation, or what, but every time I come back to practice after going out and running or cycling or whatever, my lips always respond better than I expect them to.
 It probably has to do with clearing out the swelling in my lips, but it often feels like I got an extra night of sleep.
 Plus exercise is good for the brain and whole body.

 Sleep- One night of reduced sleep won’t make or break you, but a slow growing deficit will.
 It takes discipline to get in bed early, but the rewards are great.
 Deep sleep is when our bodies do most of their muscle repair and mental processing.
 It’s during this time the pituitary gland is releasing growth hormone which repairs and rebuilds muscle.
 It’s also the time during which our brains are processing everything that it learned/practiced that day.
 Not getting enough sleep is like sabotaging your own practice efforts.
 I notice it physically too- the longer I sleep, the deeper my endurance goes the next day.
 Try it- sleep 10 hours (get in bed early) and see how you feel.
 The difference between 6 and 10 hours is huge.

-Enough calories and protein- I've definitely noticed that if I'm restricting my calories, or just not eating enough, my ability to recover from day to day on trumpet is reduced.
+Enough calories- I've definitely noticed that if I'm restricting my calories, or just not eating enough, my ability to recover from day to day on trumpet is reduced.
 As we know from sports science, it's nearly impossible to build muscle or recover adequately on a long term restricted diet.
 Remember that after days or weeks of heavy playing, our bodies need the raw materials to rebuild if we want to recover and hopefully grow stronger.
 During heavy symphonic weeks or before extra important events, I always allow myself to eat a little extra.
 I'm sure it helps.
 Whatever you do, just don't be in a caloric deficit when you need to recover from heavy playing.